KyleSch8989/C-multi-threaded-server-app/README.md

 **TCP Communication:** Communication between the client and server is facilitated over TCP, ensuring robustness and reliability.

 **Advanced Functionality:** The server incorporates advanced features such as connection limiting, signal handling, and statistics reporting for enhanced usability and performance.

+**Thread safe functionality:** The server makes use of thread safe functions and incorporates the use of semaphores and mutexes.

 ## Usage:
 1. **Start the server:** Run the '**crackserver**' program to initiate the server.